 Our Vision: Every person in Dane County will have the literacy skills needed to independently pursue their life goals, support their family and be active in their community.

-Founded in 1974 as a non-profit organization, Literacy Network has been a United Way Agency since 1979.
+Founded in 1974, Literacy Network has been a United Way Agency since 1979.

 Click on a photo below to read about our learners.